Some horses are more than just rare—they’re legends in their own right. With unique traits and fascinating histories, these breeds stand apart.

 Akhal-Tekes stand about 14 to 16 hands high and have a slim, athletic build.
 They’re celebrated for their speed, stamina, and resilience, traits that made them prized by nomadic tribes.

 Their typical colors are black, bay, and sometimes grey, with a thick mane and tail.
-Dales Ponies are known for their strength and versatility.
+Dales Ponies are so strong and versatile.

 They’re great for riding and driving and excel in endurance events.
 Their calm temperament and friendly nature make them ideal for families and competitive riders alike.